 Here are some things to consider which might help determine if you’ll be liable for state taxes.

 - Consider whether you will exceed the income filing requirement for that state.
-Many states have minimum income you must meet before you are required to pay taxes.
+Many states have a minimum income you must meet before you are required to pay taxes.
 However, your employer might have withheld state taxes and you may need to file a return to receive those withholdings back.

 - Will the state tax ALL of your income and not simply the income earned in that state?
 Every state is different on this rule, so be aware and do some research if you’re worried about a state taxing everything including retirement income.